-4 Overview of Bill
+3. Overview of Bill

-- 4.1 The Bill proposes to re-assign functions related to the implementation and administration of the Convention, from the Minister and Department of Trade and Industry to the Minister of Transport and the South African Maritime Safety Authority.
-This will ensure that the functions are assigned to the appropriate authorities having responsibility for transport and related safety matters. - 4.2 The Bill declares certain provisions of the Convention to have the force of law (clause 5) and empowers the Minister of Transport (clause 6) to make regulations for carrying out and giving effect to those provisions.
-The regulations will, for example, establish requirements for the approval, maintenance, repair, inspection, detention and disposal of containers. - 4.3 The text of the Convention is set out in Part 1 of the Schedule to the Bill and incorporates several amendments to the Convention, adopted in 1081, 1983 and 1991, that were not incorporated in the 1985 Act. - 4.4 Part 2 of the Schedule sets out the text of the amendments adopted in 1993, which have yet to enter into force.
-It is proposed that Part 2 enter into force only after the 1993 amendments have entered into force internationally, and after their acceptance by South Africa in accordance with Article IX of the Convention. - 4.5 The administration and enforcement of the proposed measures are entrusted to the South African Maritime Safety Authority, which, in addition to powers conferred by regulation, is empowered to designate inspectors (clause 7), and to direct inquiries (clause IO) into certain accidents and incidents.
+3.1 The Bill proposes to re-assign functions related to the implementation and administration of the Convention, from the Minister of Trade and Industry to the Minister of Transport and the South African Maritime Safety Authority.
+This will ensure that the functions are assigned to the appropriate authorities having responsibility for transport and related safety matters.

+3.2 Clause 5 of the Bill declares certain provisions of the Convention to have the force of law, and clause 10 empowers the Minister of Transport to make regulations for carrying out and giving effect to the provisions of the Convention.
+The regulations will, for example, establish requirements for the approval, maintenance, repair, inspection, detention and disposal of containers.

+3.3 The text of the Convention is set out in Part 1 of the Schedule to the Bill and incorporates several amendments to the Convention, adopted in 1981, 1983 and 1991.

+3.4 Part 2 of the Schedule sets out the text of the amendments adopted in 1993, which have yet to enter into force.
+It is proposed that Part 2 enter into force only after the 1993 amendments have entered into force internationally, and after their acceptance by South Africa in accordance with Article IX of the Convention.

+3.5 The administration and enforcement of the proposed measures are entrusted to the South African Maritime Safety Authority which, in addition to the powers conferred by regulation, is empowered to designate inspectors (clause 6), and to direct inquiries (clause 9) into certain accidents and incidents.

+4. CONSULTATION

+The general public was consulted through the publication of the Bill in the Government Gazette No. 32101 of 15 April 2009, Notice 356 of 2009.
+Comments were received from Transnet and the Department of Public Enterprises, and were incorporated where necessary.

+5. FINANCIAL IMPLICATIONS

+None.

+6. IMPLICATIONS FOR VULNERABLE GROUPS

+None.

+7. PARLIAMENTARY PROCEDURE

+7.1 The State Law Advisers and the Department of Transport are of the opinion that this Bill must be dealt with in accordance with the procedure established by section 75 of the Constitution since it contains no provision to which the procedure set out in section 74 or 76 of the Constitution applies.

+7.2 The State Law Advisers are of the opinion that it is not necessary to refer this Bill to the National House of Traditional Leaders in terms of section 18(1)(a) of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003), since it does not contain provisions pertaining to customary law or customs of traditional communities.